 - U.S. District Court

 Jason Baas serves as a co-leader of the firm's Insurance Defense divison.

-For nearly two decades, Jason has demonstrated an expertise in trying medically complex cases involving high damage exposure.
+For nearly two decades, Jason has demonstrated expertise in trying medically complex cases involving high-damage exposure.
 He has experience handling a broad array of insurance lawsuits from first- and third-party automobile claims, premises liability, insurance coverage, defense of governmental entities, contract disputes, and construction accidents.

-Most recently, in February 2020, Jason, along with Tim Kubik, obtained a no-cause in a 7 day PIP trial for a national insurance carrier in Oakland County Circuit Court where damages again exceeded $1.0 million.
+In February 2020, Jason, along with Tim Kubik, obtained a no-cause in a 7-day PIP trial for a national insurance carrier in Oakland County Circuit Court where damages again exceeded $1.0 million.